 Dada Divas unearths, reanimates, and celebrates the stories, legacy, and creative work of the Dada movement’s female pioneers: Mina Loy, Baroness Elsa von Freytag-Loringhoven, Emmy Hennings, and others.
-Overshadowed historically by their male counterparts, these women are illuminated by the (re)discovery of mementos and artifacts from their lives and works.
-Dada Divas draws on the concept of archives to (re)collect artistic works, auto/biographies, and issues important to these Dada instigators, weaving together art and biography through vignettes based on themes, life events, and artistic exploits important to these interdisciplinary artists while commenting on the status of women, émigré life, drug addiction, war, and other concerns that are as pressing today as they were when Dada erupted a century ago.
+Overshadowed historically by their male counterparts, these women are illuminated through a modern scholar’s (re)discovery of mementos and artifacts from their lives and works, and her subsequent campaign to regain their acclaim.
+Dada Divas invokes the concept of archives to (re)collect artistic works, auto/biographies, and issues important to these Dada instigators, weaving together art and biography through vignettes based on themes, life events, and artistic exploits important to these artists while commenting on the status of women, émigré life, drug addiction, war, and other concerns that are as pressing today as they were when Dada erupted a century ago.

-Dada Divas consists of musical and theatrical vignettes and interludes.
-(A synopsis, including comments about historical references behind the music or staging, may be found here.)
-All the work’s major aspects—compositional processes, scenic design, staging, costuming—are based on its protagonists’ lives, performances, artistic works, and movements in which they were involved.
-Every vignette illustrates and amplifies aspects of Dada, Futurism, and the creative processes that these women used in their own work, which are refreshed by incorporating aspects of today’s musical palette that are descendants of those processes.
+Dada Divas’ major aspects are based on its protagonists’ lives, works, and movements in which they were involved.
+Every vignette illustrates aspects of Dada, Futurism, and the creative processes that these women used in their own work, refreshed by aspects of today’s musical palette.
 Both Dada and Futurism spouted anti-Art rhetoric; both flouted traditions and rules.
-Among ideas drawn from Dada are collage/montage, juxtaposition, non-linearity, found objects/ready-mades, simultaneity, indeterminacy, sound poetry, parody, and the fusion of “high” and “low” art.
+Among ideas from Dada are collage/montage, juxtaposition, non-linearity, found objects/ready-mades, simultaneity, indeterminacy, sound poetry, parody, and the fusion of “high” and “low” art.
 Among Futurist characteristics are noise (bruitism), dynamism, simultaneity, synthetic theater, parole in libertà, “assaulting” the audience, and exulting in technology.
 Dada Divas draws upon period traditions of cabaret, variety show, and opera/operetta, linking these to contemporary culture through such recent practices as noise, sound art, experimental music, extended vocal techniques, and performance art.
 Dada Divas also reflects a process of discovery, since one of its characters is a modern scholar who opens and rummages through boxes—alluding to archival collections in libraries, or forgotten paraphernalia in dusty attics—and examines the paradoxical relationship between the ephemerality of performance and society’s tendency to record and itemize cultural artifacts, as well as the irony of anthologizing an artistic movement that sought to abolish such consecration.

 Dada Divas in the news